cose-wg/draft-ietf-cose-hpke/draft-ietf-cose-hpke.md

 'mode_base' is described in {{Section 5.1.1 of I-D.ietf-hpke-hpke}}, which only enables encryption to the holder of a given KEM private key. 'mode_psk' is described in {{Section 5.1.2 of I-D.ietf-hpke-hpke}}, which authenticates using a pre-shared key.
-The "psk_id" parameter MUST be carried in the protected header bucket of the COSE structure that drives the corresponding HPKE operation.
+The "psk_id" header parameter, when present, MUST be a protected header parameter of the COSE structure of the corresponding HPKE operation.
 The PSK value itself is an external input to HPKE and MUST NOT be encoded in the COSE structure.